Dev-Lynx/Chop9ja-SPA/README.md

-The chop9ja front end repo
+# Chop9ja Front End

-# Chop9ja
+This is the front end repository for Chop9ja